 Improve the understanding and knowledge of public service providers related to physical accessibility and communication systems, technology, and information for various disabilities, both from the government and private parties.

-Improve the understanding and knowledge of central and local governments on the implementation of SDGs and the National Medium-Term Development Plan (RPJMN) based on the rights enshrined in the CRPD..
+Improve the understanding and knowledge of central and local governments on the implementation of SDGs and the National Medium-Term Development Plan (RPJMN) based on the rights enshrined in the CRPD.
 This is to ensure that the implementation of development not only reaches national development targets equally, but also involves all marginalized groups such as persons with disabilities.

 Accelerate the implementation of Government Regulation (PP) No. 70 Year 2019 and make it common reference in every development policy and program in Indonesia, including the alignment of national and regional development programs in accordance with the main interests of persons with disabilities.
 It is also important in this regard to develop a monitoring and evaluation framework that can monitor the implementation of the CRPD.